Public Programs

 Cancellation Policy for Family Programs:

-Any cancellations made at least 24 hours in advance will receive a full refund.
-Cancellations made the day of the program will not receive a reimbursement.
+Any cancellations made at least 48 hours in advance will receive a full refund.
+Cancellations made after that will not receive a reimbursement.

 If WRWA has to cancel a program, full reimbursements will be provided.